The Jodcast: Regular Episodes

 Each Jodcast episode features three presenters who introduce upcoming show segments, discuss listener feedback and provide commentary on topics mentioned on each episode.
 An Odd and End segment is also provided by the episode's presenters, where current topical news articles and research papers (often of a humorous nature) are discussed.

 The Jodcast News is the first segment featured during each regular episode.
 It compiles current astronomy-related affairs and research gathered from existing media, such as print journals, web press releases and news sites into a short (<10 minutes) segment.

 Each episode of the Jodcast features an extended interview with a visitor to JBCA/JBO.
 Visitors are usually academics who discuss their current research topics related to astronomy, space science or astrophysics.
 As visitors are often at JBCA/JBO to present research, collaborate with colleagues, or attend conferences or events such as BBC Stargazing Live, Jodcast interviews cover the most current and exciting topics in astronomy including: gravitational waves, pulsar astronomy, black holes, exoplanets, and the hunt for extraterrestrial life.
 The Jodcast routinely features interviews with extremely prominent figures.

-The Night Sky section is a monthly segment for amateur astronomers focusing on the objects which may be seen in the Northern hemisphere night sky with the unaided eye, or affordable equipment each month.
-It has been written and narrated by former president of the Society for Popular Astronomy, Ian Morison since its inception.
-Following requests from listeners, the Jodcast also began a Southern hemisphere night sky section, which is written and produced by astronomers at Space Place at Carter Observatory in Wellington, New Zealand.
+The Night Sky section (no longer included since the 2024 comeback) used to be a monthly segment for amateur astronomers focusing on the objects which may be seen in the Northern hemisphere night sky with the unaided eye, or affordable equipment each month.
+Written and narrated by the former president of the Society for Popular Astronomy, Ian Morison since its inception it was a permanent feature of the original Jodcast episodes.
+Following requests from listeners, the Jodcast also began a Southern hemisphere night sky section, which was written and produced by astronomers at Space Place at Carter Observatory in Wellington, New Zealand.

 Extra Episodes

-During mid-month Extra Episodes the Jodcast replaces its News and Night Sky segments with Ask an Astronomer and Jodbite segments.
+During mid-month Extra Episodes the Jodcast used to replace its News and Night Sky segments with Ask an Astronomer and Jodbite segments, these are now semi-permanent features in the monthly episodes.

-The Ask an Astronomer segment of the Jodcast features questions provided by listeners and answered by various JBCA/JBO astronomers.
+The Ask an Astronomer segment of the Jodcast presents questions provided by listeners and answered by various JBCA/JBO astronomers.
 Questions are collected via the Jodcast website's feedback page through letters and postcards, and from the Jodcast's various social media outlets.
 Questions are then carefully collated and researched, before being answered on the show.
 Frequently questions regard items previously featured on the show, and current affairs from the wider world of science.

 Jodbite segments follow the same format as regular episode's interviews, except for their shorter duration and focus on the work of current JBCA/JBO staff and researchers.